Lyquix/tpl_lyquix/docs/js.md

 **`lqx.util.uniqueUrl(sel, attrib)`**

 Appends a unique parameter to a URL in attribute `attrib` on the elements identified by selector `sel`.
 Useful with forms to bypass caching, e.g. `lqx.util.uniqueUrl('form', 'action')`.

+**`lqx.util.versionCompare(a, b)`**

+Compares software version strings.
+Returns 0 when versions are the same, 1 when a > b, and -1 when a < b.
+Assumes that the version strings are comprised of numbers (integers) separated by dots, e.g. `2.08.5`.

 **`lqx.warn(arg)`**